-If you have an emergency or problem you cannot resolve by yourself contact the Residence Life Staff, Residence Life Professional Staff, or Campus Security (785-229-1075).
+If you have an emergency or problem you cannot resolve by yourself contact the Residence Life Staff, Director of Residence Life, or Campus Security (785-229-1075).
 Please call 911 for immediate assistance with life threatening issues.

 After Hours Maintenance Emergency